LadySaedie/ladysaedie.github.io/_posts/2018-03-18-heroic-steps.md

 And I watched this thin, be-sticked cardigan of a man shuffle and slipper along.

 He was ill, gravely.
-A dead man huffing;  <br>
+A dead man huffing; \
-yet, with each and every step of his enfeebled gait  <br>
+yet, with each and every heavy step of his enfeebled gait \
-he moved with grit and guts;  <br>
+he moved with grit and guts; \
 the soldier surviving.

 And I beheld the dauntless, indomitable fortitude of heroic steps.